DianaMyk/CV_markdown/cv_files/CV.md

 ---

 ## SUMMARY
-QA nnnnnAutomation Engineer with 3 years of experience in software testing.
+QA Automation Engineer with 3 years of experience in software testing.
 Proficient in test automation using Python and JavaScript with a keen focus on API testing, functional testing, regression testing, and UI testing.
 Skilled in creating and maintaining automated test scripts integrated into CI/CD pipelines using Gitlab CI and Jenkins.
 Work with Docker and are well-versed in cloud technologies such as Azure.
 Adaptable to Waterfall and Agile methodologies, with a strong focus on collaboration and effective communication within cross-functional teams.

 ---